 Yes, this can happen too, and it’s a sign of something being off, but this time, it’s the ground’s fault.

 Usually, green urine spots are caused by a lack of nitrogen in the soil.
-Therefore, your doggo’s urine is actually fertilizing the lawn rather than harming it.
+Therefore, your doggo’s urine is actually fertilizing the lawn by adding nitrogen rather than harming it.

 If you notice these green spots, collect a soil sample and have it tested to be sure.
 Usually all you need is a pet-safe fertilizer to correct the issue.